Solicitors for You

 • Get a valuation from a RICS property surveyor

 Once you have a good understanding of how much the estate is worth you need to include the calculation in your application for probate.
 It is also worth noting any gifts that have been given within a 7-year period may be subject to inheritance tax which could affect the value of the estate.
+You can read more about the 7-year rule in inheritance tax here.

 How can Percy Hughes & Roberts help?

 At Percy Hughes & Roberts Solicitors, we have a team of dedicated wills and probate solicitors who are ready to help you resolve your query or issue relating to this area of the law as quickly and effectively as possible.
+Whatever legal support you need after a person's death, a solicitor from our team can help, from the probate application form to the entire estate administration process.

+Dealing with someone’s estate can be complex, and it is vitally important that the correct procedures are followed in order to avoid any potential legal pitfalls.
 Our probate solicitors have a wealth of experience in helping executors value the estate, apply for probate, and deal with any potential legal issues along the way.
+They can assist you in this complex area of law and ensure you have peace of mind when it comes to your loved one’s estate.

 If you would like to contact one of our expert wills and probate solicitors you can do so by calling 0151 666 9090 or by completing the “Get in touch” form on this site.